How it works

 Handling incoming messages

+When the agent receives an email or SMS, it needs instructions on what to do—otherwise it will likely ignore it.
+Add guidance in your agent’s instructions.
 Agents don’t store incoming messages automatically—there’s no built-in mailbox.
 Each incoming message triggers the agent, which processes it according to your instructions.
-If you want to keep a record of emails or sms messages, ask the agent to store them.
+If you want to keep a record of emails or sms messages, ask the agent to store them (for example in a database)Example use cases

-- “Every Friday, email me a summary of this week’s completed tasks”
+Sending emails:- “Every Friday, email me a summary of this week’s completed tasks”

 - “Email the sales team whenever a new lead comes in, and attach a PDF summary of the company research”